frankfg94/Chat-App/README.md

 # Quick Chat M1 | EFREI P2021

 This application is a multithreaded C# Messaging app on Windows (Gui version), and Linux, MacOs (console version).
-It was designed with WPF.
+It was designed to be complete yet pleasant to use.

 ## Features